rackerlabs/support-how-to/content/rackspace-intelligence/working-with-alarms.md

 2. In the **Monitoring** section, click the entity for which you want to define an alarm.

-    On the entity overview page, in the **Monitoring Checks** section, select the check for which you want to create the alarm and click on it.

 3. In the **Monitoring Checks** section of the entity details page, click the check for which you want to create the alarm.